-- 1. Login to any GigaVUE-FM instance. - 1.
-On the top navigation bar, click 🕸 - 2.
-From the left navigation pane, select High Availability. - 3.
-Select the standby GigaVUE-FM instance that you want to remove from the HA group.
+- 1. Login to any GigaVUE-FM instance. - 2.
+On the left navigation pane, click 🕸 and select High Availability.

-4. Click the ellipsis on the GigaVUE-FM instance widget in the High Availability page as shown in Figure 42 Disabling GigaVUE-FM Instance.
+- 3. Select the standby GigaVUE-FM instance that you want to remove from the HA group. - 4.
+Click the ellipsis on the GigaVUE-FM instance widget in the High Availability page as shown in Figure 44Disabling GigaVUE-FM Instance.